James Ennis III

-James Alfred Ennis III (born July 1, 1990) is an American professional basketball player for the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).
+James Alfred Ennis III (born July 1, 1990) is an American professional basketball player for Piratas de La Guaira of the Superliga Profesional de Baloncesto (SPB).
 He played two years of college basketball for the Long Beach State 49ers, where he won the Big West Player of the Year in 2013.
 After being selected by the Atlanta Hawks in the second round of the 2013 NBA draft, Ennis moved to Australia and helped the Perth Wildcats win the 2014 NBL championship.
 He debuted in the National Basketball Association (NBA) in 2014 with the Miami Heat and later played for the Memphis Grizzlies, New Orleans Pelicans, Detroit Pistons, Houston Rockets, Philadelphia 76ers, Orlando Magic, Brooklyn Nets, Los Angeles Clippers and Denver Nuggets over eight NBA seasons.
-Since 2022, he has played in Israel, Russia, Puerto Rico, China and Bahrain.

 Early life

 Born in Ventura, California, Ennis grew up in the Westview Village housing project where he and his five siblings played basketball, soccer, rode bikes and skateboarded.
 As a youngster, he and his family moved around a lot—Ennis attended three different high schools in his freshman year alone.
 They later settled back down at Westview Village where he went on to graduate from Ventura High School in 2009.